The object of war is not to die for your country but to make the other bastard die for his.George S Patton

 And this is where it’s time to bring out the elephant in the room.

-Importing wave upon wave of refugees from the Middle East and North Africa, a topic we covered in depth when outlining the in the easiest short in recent history.
+Importing wave upon wave of refugees from the Middle East and North Africa, a topic we covered in-depth when outlining the easiest short in recent history.

 Why is this a problem?

 Western Europe is one giant welfare state where citizens not only believe their governments will take care of them (they can’t) but that they actually should.

 The governments keep up the charade by doling out all manner of benefits.
 Free healthcare, schooling, subsidised transport, and so the list goes on.
 This is why folks from the Middle East and North Africa want to grab a slice of an easy life.

 You and I’d do the same thing if we were in their shoes.